 Exec nodes to run shell commands that invoke

-python you can just initialize the Exec node with the function that you want it to call.
+python, instead initialize the Exec node directly with the function that you want it to call.